 - 4 thick slices of Italian loaf bread, like Pane, etc

 - 1 large clove garlic, sliced in half lengthwise

 Using a small paring knife, cut a small X on the bottom of the tomatoes.
 Fill a medium, deep saucepan with water enough to cover the tomatoes.
 Bring to a boil then add the two tomatoes.
 Parboil for about 30 seconds or until the tomato peel starts to curl at the cut marks.
 Remove the tomatoes from the saucepan and transfer to a bowl of ice water.
 Once cooled, remove from the water, peel and rough chop.
 Place the chopped tomatoes to a small bowl then drizzle with 1/2 tablespoon of the olive oil, and the salt, pepper, sugar, vinegar and basil.
 Leave at room temperature (tossing occasionally) while preparing the toast.

 Warm a large non-stick skillet over medium heat and add the remaining 1 tablespoon of olive oil.
 Add the four slices of bread to the skillet turning to coat both sides in the oil.
 Cook until the bread is golden brown on both sides.
-Transfer to a platter and top with the tomato mixture, additional small fresh basil leaves and grated Parmesan cheese.
+Remove from the skillet and rub one side of the toast with the cut side of a large, fresh clove of garlic.
+Be generous with the garlic rub!
+Transfer the toast to a platter and top with the tomato mixture, additional small fresh basil leaves and grated Parmesan cheese.
 Serve immediately.

 - A little bit of granulated sugar helps sweeten winter tomatoes.

 - Use ripe fresh tomatoes for best results.